 Therefore, all columns in the table become part of the primary key.

-There is absolutely no problem with having all-key relations
+There is absolutely no problem with having all-key relations in a database.

 In fact, they occur whenever a database design contains a composite entity that has no relationship data.